 - Students served on a homebound or hospital bedside basis are expected to be confined for a minimum of four consecutive weeks as documented by a physician licensed to practice in the United States.
 Homebound or hospital bedside instruction may, as provided by District policy, also be provided to chronically ill students who are expected to be confined for any period of time totaling at least four weeks throughout the school year as documented by a physician licensed to practice in the United States.
-The student's ARD committee shall determine the amount of services to be provided to the student in this instructional arrangement/setting in accordance with federal and state laws, rules, and regulations. - Home instruction may also be used for services to infants and toddlers (birth through age 2) and young students (ages 3-5) when determined appropriate by the student's individualized family services plan (IFSP) committee or ARD committee.
+Documentation by a physician does not guarantee the placement of a student in a Homebound setting.
+Rather, the student's ARD Committee shall determine the amount of services to be provided to the student in this instructional arrangement/setting in accordance with federal and state laws, rules, and regulations. - Home instruction may also be used for services to infants and toddlers (birth through age 2) and young students (ages 3-5) when determined appropriate by the student's individualized family services plan (IFSP) committee or ARD Committee. - This instructional arrangement/setting also applies to students confined to or educated in hospitals.

 "Hospital class" is an instructional arrangement/setting for providing special education instruction in a classroom, in a hospital facility, or a residential care and treatment facility not operated by the school district.
-If the students residing in the facility are provided special education services outside the facility, they are considered to be served in the instructional arrangement in which they are placed and not considered in a hospital class.
+If a student residing in the facility is provided special education and related services on a District campus but the student's parent does not reside within the District's boundaries, the student is considered to be in the residential care and treatment facility instructional arrangement/setting.
+If a student residing in the facility is provided special education and related services at the District and the parent, including a surrogate parent, resides within the District's boundaries, the student's instructional arrangement/setting shall be based on the services provided at the campus on the same basis as a resident student residing with his or her parents.

 "Speech therapy" is an instructional arrangement/setting for providing speech therapy services whether in a regular education classroom or in a setting other than a regular education classroom.
 When the only special education or related service provided to a student is speech therapy, then this instructional arrangement may not be combined with any other instructional arrangement.
+If a student's IEP indicates that a special education teacher is responsible for implementing the student's IEP but does not indicate how that teacher provides a special education service, the student is in the speech therapy instructional arrangement/setting.
+Likewise, when a student receives speech therapy but no other special education service, the student is in the speech therapy instructional arrangement/setting.